Cisco Service and Application Module for IP User Guide

 The PPC Configuration File Storage on the Supervisor feature enables the startup configuration file of each of the SAMI PPCs to be stored in the supervisor engine bootflash.
 This feature enables a SAMI in a specific slot to be replace without losing the configurations associated with each of the PPCs on the SAMI.

-For information about enabling this feature, see "Enabling the Supervisor to Store PPC Startup Configuration Files" section on page 3-5.
+For information about enabling this feature, see "Enabling the Supervisor to Store PPC Startup Configuration Files" section.

 Remote Console and Logging